 How Do I Set It Up?

-Clicking this will add a Double Sticky element to your Top Bar, but it won't be doing anything yet.
+Clicking this will add a Stacked Sticky element to your Top Bar, but it won't be doing anything yet.
 Note that in general, when you add a new element, it will be placed at the bottom of the page in the Layout & Design Tool, you will want to simply scroll down, find it, and then click and hold, and drag it to the top.

 Once you have the element where you want it to be, you can click on it to open the Properties card.
 Here you'll see options for a Friendly Name and a Mode selection.
 For the mode, you can select Always Pinned or Pinned After Scroll (defined below):